trymjor/TTM4115-project/README.md

 ## Constraints
 - Since the mqtt protocol we have implemented uses websockets you have to use http and not https.
 - Google chrome does not support the web sockets, please use another browser such as Mozilla Firefox.

+## Starting the quiz
+In order to start the quiz an empty post request has to be sent to /room, which creates a quiz room with 10 questions.
+This is because one of our ideas was to implement multiple concurrent quiz rooms where players could join, but we simplified the idea to just be one main quiz with a leaderboard.